 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the S Typ 007 was followed by the Leica S3.
 Further information on the features and operation of the 60D and S Typ 007 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Leica S Typ 007 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Leica S Typ 007?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.